-The Romans were the first to invent newspapers to keep its citizens updated on the daily affairs of the Empire.
+The Romans were the first to invent newspapers to keep their citizens updated on the daily affairs of the Empire.
 Known as Acta Diurna (Daily Acts), these early newspapers were written on stone or metal slabs and then posted for the public to view.
 Another more exclusive newspaper was the Acta Senatus, highlighting the proceedings of the Senate.
 In 59 BCE, it was also made public on the orders of Julius Caesar.

 The Roman Republic and the succeeding dictatorship were the first to pioneer a comprehensive system of welfare for its citizens.
 Entitlement programs such as subsidized grains and handouts helped the government win the approval of the masses and prevent riots.

 7. Medical Corps

 The Romans readily adapted medical and surgical techniques from the Ancient Greeks and themselves further made many advances in these fields.
 Among them was the formation of medical corps to tend to the needs of injured soldiers during battles.

 8. Steam Engine

 The Aeolipile was an experimental steam turbine invented by Heron of Alexandria.
 It consisted of a hollow metal sphere with two tubes on opposite ends.
 On heating the central war container, Torque was produced when the high-pressure steam exited the tubes.

 However, Heron regarded it as little more than a curious toy and never found any practical use for it.
 Fast-forward some 1600 years, the re-application of steam power would propel Great Britain into the industrial age.